microcks/microcks.io/content/documentation/guides/automation/cli.md

 ## 2. Launching a test

-Assuming you are running the same examples than in the [Getting started](/documentation/tutorials/getting-started) and [Getting started with Tests](/documentation/tutorials/getting-started-tests) tutorials, you may use this command line to launch a new test:
+Assuming you are running the same examples as in the [Getting started](/documentation/tutorials/getting-started) and [Getting started with Tests](/documentation/tutorials/getting-started-tests) tutorials, you may use this command line to launch a new test:

 ```sh
 microcks-cli test 'API Pastry - 2.0:2.0.0' http://host.docker.internal:8282 OPEN_API_SCHEMA \